tinkerer9/collaborativekeys/README.md

 - The host must allow each player to join
 - The host can choose which key each player is assigned
 - The host can easily start/stop emulation
-- The host can easily reset assignments (currently players can reload their page to "give up" their assignments)
+- The host can easily reset assignments
+- The host can choose which keys are pressable
 - Each player gets the same amount of keys assigned
 - Better user interface for both players and the host
 - Virtual keyboard support